DoSomething/legacy-website/documentation/endpoints/auth.md

 - session_name: (string).
 The name of the Cookie header to post.
 - user: (object).
 The logged in user.

+**Important**

+Your autentication cookie is good for one month.
+Make sure you regenerate it before it expires.
+Otherwise you'll get an error "Must be logged in!" in response for all API calls that require autentication.

 Example request
 ```
 curl https://www.dosomething.org/api/v1/auth/login